peteroupc/html3dutil/doc/H3DU.GraphicsPath.md

 Represents a two-dimensional path.

-This class is considered a supplementary class to the Public Domain HTML 3D Library and is not considered part of that library.

-To use this class, you must include the script "extras/path.js"; the class is not included in the "h3du_min.js" file which makes up the HTML 3D Library.
-Example:

-    <script type="text/javascript" src="extras/path.js"></script>

-Some methods may be defined in other scripts, in which case the script to be included this way will be mentioned.

 ### Methods

 * [arc](#H3DU.GraphicsPath_GraphicsPath_arc)<br>Adds path segments in the form of a circular arc to this path,